 It reminded me of leaders were have recently learned about in communist countries that we have visited.
 Such an evil man, but it was interesting to see how the displays and learn.

-The warm goats cheese salad with beer salsa was sooo nice!
-Explorason loved his ‘make your own’ hot chocolate with a pork schnitzel for his main course.
+The warm goat’s cheese salad with beer salsa was so nice!
+Explorason loved the ‘make your own’ hot chocolate with a pork schnitzel for his main course.
 The serves were massive, but this is Germany – they love their food!

 We darted across the main road to the nearby tram stop, and we planned next to ride the Stage Coach in the Old Town.